 A number of the City's community facilities, particularly those in the southern suburbs are reaching their 'end of life' and in the coming years will require redevelopment.
 Therefore it is important for the City to have a strategic approach to the provision of community facilities to ensure that the user groups and the wider community are provided with facilities that are multipurpose, accessible, sustainable and of a good quality.
-This report has made recommendations for future facility redevelopment projects and also some larger scale redevelopments of multiple facilities or those that include other sporting/community infrastructure which are considered master planning projects.
+This report has made recommendations for future facilities or those that include other sporting/community infrastructure which are considered master planning projects.

-- NOTES the 2014 active reserve and community facility review report and the recommendations made that are based on a strategic approach to the future provision of community and sporting facilities and infrastructure; - 2 AGREES that the recommended priority for future project works as outlined in this report will be used in the development of the City's future Five Year Capital Works Program and 20 Year Strategic Financial Plan.
+- 1 NOTES the 2014 active reserve and community facility review report and the recommendations made that are based on a strategic approach to the future provision of community and sporting facilities and infrastructure; - 2 AGREES that the recommended priority for future project works as outlined in this report will be used in the development of the City's future Five Year Capital Works Program and 20 Year Strategic Financial Plan.